xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    >
    >- Katalon Studio version 8.1.0 onwards

    From version 8.1.0 onwards, Katalon Studio automatically consolidates reports in JUnit, HTML, PDF, and CSV format with one final test result for a Test Case.
-Also, browser-based or window-based video is recorded accordingly for both run and rerun of a Test Case.
+Browser-based or window-based videos are recorded for runs and reruns of a Test Case.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/reports.png" alt="consolidate report" width=70%>